-- 18. We welcome the inclusion of the effect analysis in all steps of the standard setting process.
+- 18. Effect analysis should be integrated into the standard setting due process over the lifecycle of projects, starting from the agenda proposal stage through to post-implementation reviews.
+We welcome the inclusion of the effect analysis in the standard setting process.
 Effect analysis brings a means to challenge tentative decisions in their capacity of bringing the envisaged improvements.
-However, we want to underline that effect analyses are not only a matter of accountability: they are the first and the foremost component of the IASB decision making process.
+However, we want to underline that effect analyses are not only a matter of accountability: they are essential components of the IASB decision making process.
 It is therefore important that the Board is involved in effect analyses, considers the results of such analyses in public meetings and reflects those results in its decisions. - 19.
-As stated in the EFRAG and UK ASB Position Paper Considering the Effects of Accounting Standards, Effect analysis should be undertaken for all new accounting standards and major amendments, but the analysis work should follow the principle of proportionality in terms of the degree of analysis work undertaken.
-Therefore, work should be adjusted to the scale of the anticipated (or intended) effects. - 20.
+As stated in the UK ASB and EFRAG Position Paper Considering the Effects of Accounting Standards, Effect analysis should be undertaken for all new accounting standards and major amendments, but the analysis work should follow the principle of proportionality in terms of the degree of analysis work undertaken.
+Therefore, work should be adjusted to the scale of the anticipated (or intended) effects.
+Also, when integrating the effect analysis in the standard setting process the burden for preparers is to be taken into account as their input is essential.
+The main messages and recommendations in the Position Paper are supported by twelve European National Standard Setters. - 20.
 Results of the effect analyses should also be publicly available prior to the IASB making decisions and not after the fact as a supplementary duty accompanying publication and should be taken into consideration and referred in the decision making process.
 We therefore do not support paragraph 3.73 that seems to indicate that the results of the effect analysis are summarised in a separate effects analysis publication when the IFRS is issued.
 In our view, the indication in paragraphs 6.6. and 6.22 that the staff has considered the likely effects of the proposals or the new IFRS is not meeting our concerns since we believe that the Board members should themselves assess the likely effects. - 21.
 In paragraph 3.72 it is stated that the likely effects are assessed in the light of the IASB's objective of financial reporting transparency; and in comparison to existing financial reporting requirements.
 In paragraph 3.74 in our view, a too narrow focus is taken in describing how the Board should form its judgement on the evaluation of the likely effects.
 We believe that the Board should also consider the effects other than on financial reporting that a change to a standard or a proposed standard or interpretation can have.
 Our concerns also relate to paragraph 3.79 where the text implies that the decision making is based on whether the new requirements will improve financial reporting taking into account the likely effects of those requirements.
 Clearly the consideration of effects should be wider than financial reporting.

-22. In this respect we refer again to the EFRAG and UK ASB Position Paper Considering the Effects of Accounting Standards: "the standard setter should endeavour to be aware of effects that go beyond the objective of the standard setter, such as macro-economic effects (e.g. financial stability impacts, the more efficient allocation of resources, redistributive effects within society, etc.).
+22. In this respect we refer again to the UK ASB and EFRAG Position Paper Considering the Effects of Accounting Standards: "the standard setter should endeavour to be aware of effects that go beyond the objective of the standard setter, such as macro-economic effects (e.g. financial stability impacts, the more efficient allocation of resources, redistributive effects within society, etc.).
 The standard setter should also make information about expected macro-economic effects publicly available so that relevant bodies can take action.
 In some cases it might also be appropriate for the standard setter to communicate an issue that has been identified directly to a relevant body."